Set up your inventory

 - Low Stock Threshold — the level at which the item should start flagging red on the store inventory screen.

-Repeat for every ingredient you want to track.
+Repeat for every ingredient you buy.
 You can come back and add more later.

 3. Open a store inventory